 The ByWard Market is home to one of the oldest and largest farmers’ markets in Canada.
 The name however, also lends itself to the myriad of restaurants and boutiques that surround it.
 If you’re in a coffee and croissant type of mood, head to French-style bakery Le Moulin de Provence.
 Here, you’ll find delicious baked goods, various coffees and teas as well as… The now famous Obama and Trudeau cookies, which make a great Ottawa souvenir.
 This is a great place for a quick breakfast on the go.

-Alternatively, if you’re looking for more of a bacon and eggs type of breakfast, try Zak’s Diner.
+Alternatively, if you’re looking for more of a bacon and eggs type of breakfast, try Zak’s Diner (open 24-hours a day!).
 Here, you’ll find classic diner fare and the best milkshakes in town.

 Get on a bus tour to see the city!